 Burglary is the act of entering a dwelling with the intention of committing a crime.
 Though most often thought of as relating to theft crimes, any crime is included in this definition.
 For instance, someone entering a dwelling with the intention to commit arson, identity theft, larceny, rape, or kidnapping may be charged with burglary.
 Even if a person attempts burglary but is not successful, charges can be filed.

-The Robinson Law Firm, P.A. has more than 30 years experience and will use that knowledge in planning your defense.
+The Robinson Law Firm, P.A. has nearly 40 years experience and will use that knowledge in planning your defense.
 Because burglary is a crime which deals largely with intent, the state must bear a heavy burden of proof against you.
 We will hold the state accountable to the highest level proof and use any lack of sufficient or valid evidence as the first point of attack in your defense of your rights.

 BURGLARY CHARGES MAY VARY